benwills/proposal-warc-to-zstandard/README.md

 ## Zstandard

-Zstandard is a new(ish) compression algorithm by Yann Collet; the author of LZ4, a common compression algorithm found in ZFS, and xxHash64, one of the fastest and most robust 64-bit non-cryptographic hash functions out today.
+Zstandard is a new(ish) compression algorithm by Yann Collet; the author of LZ4, a common compression algorithm also found in ZFS, and xxHash64, one of the fastest and most robust 64-bit non-cryptographic hash functions out today.

 While Yann was working on Zstandard, he was hired by Facebook.
-Zstandard went on to be released by Facebook at version 1.0 and has been widely used by them in production for some time.
+Zstandard went on to be released by Facebook at version 1.0 and is now widely used by them in production.

 Zstandard is designed for very fast decompression, and pretty good compression.
-By "pretty good," I mean that the PAQ series of algorithms generally have the [highest compression ratios](http://mattmahoney.net/dc/text.html), but have far greater compression and decompression times.
+By "pretty good," I mean that the PAQ series of algorithms generally have the [highest compression ratios](http://mattmahoney.net/dc/text.html), at the cost of far greater compression and decompression times.

-In my testing, of which there is more data further below, I was able to achive a random WARC file compression size of 793,764,785 bytes (using a compression level of 8, taking approximately 3 minutes) vs Gzip's compressed size of 959,016,011.
+In my testing, of which there is more data further below, I was able to achive a random WARC file compression size of 793,764,785 bytes vs Gzip's compressed size of 959,016,011.

-This is about 82.7% of the Gzipped size, used Zstandard's compression level of 8, took about 3 minutes and 20 seconds on an Intel i3-4130 CPU @ 3.40GHz, and created a new compression block for each "WARC-Type" of request, response, and metadata.
+This is about 82.7% of the Gzipped size.
+Using Zstandard's compression level of 8, it took about 3 minutes and 20 seconds on an Intel i3-4130 CPU @ 3.40GHz, while creating a new compression block for each "WARC-Type" of request, response, and metadata.
 Further compression should be achievable if those three WARC Types should actually be compressed in one block.

 ## Compression Dictionary